 Flooding As A Tool To Overcome OCD

-Flooding in this context allows the individual in treatment to be fully immersed into a situation that would trigger their compulsive behaviors, yet their mental health professional will guide them in not engaging in any of them while experiencing distress.
+Flooding, in this context, allows us to be fully immersed in a situation that would trigger our compulsive behaviors.
+A mental health professional in a flooding session can guide us to not engage in any of them while experiencing distress.
 This can be anything from coming into contact with "contaminated" surfaces (whether truly contaminated or not) to addressing certain thoughts that provoke obsessive-compulsive behaviors.

 Further Information Regarding Flooding

 Though flooding can be a successful tool in treating numerous psychological conditions, it may not be for everyone.
 Furthermore, not every mental health professional will be willing to engage in this method for therapeutic purposes.
 Symptoms successfully treated with exposure therapy may be a component of other psychological conditions that may require further treatment.

 Recent research is increasingly exploring techniques by which exposure therapy can be delivered to patients online.
 A psychology study launched in 2016 is testing the effects of treating people with eating disorders and other forms of anxiety with imaginal exposure therapy delivered online.
 This treatment asks patients, via remote counseling, to face their anxiety source through imagination exercises.
 While flooding and exposure therapies are often considered in-person techniques, psychologists and therapists continue to find new and creative ways to apply them to people online who perhaps can't get in-person mental health care.

 Internet-based therapy has many benefits such as being easily available for people with limited ways of getting therapy.
 Moreover, online therapy is typically more affordable as it requires less time to take off work for an appointment.